OARS Lodge-Based & International Adventures

 On our lodge-based and international trips, accommodations are chosen based on their comfort, reputation and affordability, but most importantly their proximity to the sites and activities you’ll be experiencing.
 That means in a place like Zambia, before a Zambezi rafting trip, we’ll put you up in lodge situated just upstream from where your thrilling whitewater experience will begin.
 Or like on our Mystical Peru Lodge Trek, each day’s hike concludes at a cozy lodge with hot showers, gourmet food, personalized service by local staff, and even outdoor hot tubs.
-Closer to home, some of our lodge-based adventures include the opportunity to stay at a riverside guest ranch before or after your rafting trip.

 “The Peru trek was incredible.
 We saw so many sights, learned a lot about Incan history, and went through more ecosystems than I can count.
 Originally we thought the trek was a little expensive, but after 3-course meals at lunch and dinner EVERY DAY, fabulous accommodations, flawless logistics including bus tickets, train tickets, vans, additional tours, etc., it was absolutely, no question about it, worth it.”